-Dental crowns and bridges are custom-fitted tooth prosthesis that are used to replace or restore damaged or missing teeth.
+Dental crowns and bridges are custom-fitted tooth prostheses that are used to replace or restore damaged or missing teeth.
 Crowns – also known as caps – are fixed over the surfaces of natural tooth structures or dental implants.
 Bridges are used to fill in the gaps left by missing teeth and are anchored in place by the natural teeth or crowns nearest the empty space.
 Both crowns and bridges are non-removable and must be cemented in place by a licensed dentist or expanded duties dental assistant.
-Patients who get crown or bridges to restore their smiles achieve both the function and appearance of natural, healthy teeth.
+Patients who get crowns or bridges to restore their smiles achieve both the function and appearance of natural, healthy teeth.

 If you have a tooth that is damaged or decayed, but still intact, a dental crown may be right for you.
 If your tooth is missing, but its former position is surrounded by other tooth structures, a bridge may be the solution for you.
 Schedule an office consultation to determine whether you could benefit from crowns or bridges.